EmanuelFontelles/emanuelfontelles.github.io/blog/_posts/2018-08-17-ArchLinux-Instalation.md

 ---
-layout: single
-title: This is ArchLinux - Instalation Guide
+title: "This is ArchLinux - Instalation Guide"
+subtitle: "A quick introduction"
+layout: post
+tags : [archlinux, instalation, guide]
 ---

 # ArchLinux welcome to freedom